Estimating Graphlet Statistics via Lifting: Sampling graphlets

 \subsection{Prior graphlet sampling methods}

 The ideal Monte Carlo procedure would sequentially sample CISs uniformly at random from the set $\cV_k(G)$, classify their type, and update the corresponding counts.
-Unfortunately, uniformly sampling CISs is not a simple task because they are required to be connected---a random set of k vertices is unlikely to be connected.
+Unfortunately, uniformly sampling CISs is not a simple task because a random set of $k$ vertices is unlikely to be connected.
 CIS sampling methods require Monte Carlo Markov Chains (MCMCs) for which one can calculate the stationary distribution, $\pi$, over the elements of $\cV_k$.
 First, let us consider how we update the graphlet counts, $N_m(G)$, given a sample of CISs, $T_1, T_2, \ldots, T_n$.

-The desire to sample subgraphs uniformly is natural, because the empirical counts will be unbiased estimates of their population quantities.
-Instead, suppose that our CIS sample, with $T_i \in \cV_k, i=1,\ldots,n$, is drawn with known sampling distribution $\pi$.
 Then we use Horvitz-Thompson inverse probability weighting to estimate the graphlet counts,

 It is simple to see that this is an unbiased estimate of the graphlet counts as long as $\pi$ is supported over all elements of $\cV_k$.
-Alternative updating methods include rejection sampling, which can be combined with inverse probability weighting, but we will use \eqref{eq:moments} for ease of presentation.

-We find ourselves in a game, where we can choose any CIS Monte Carlo algorithm that induces a stationary distribution $\pi$, but we must be able to quickly and accurately compute $\pi$ in order to use \eqref{eq:moments}.
-We will analyze the theoretical implications of the sampling algorithm based on mixing times of the Markov chain and the variance of the graphlet count estimates.
-Before we explore the lifting procedure, this paper's algorithmic contribution, we would like to discuss some existing MCMC CIS sampling methods.

-The subgraph random walk is described in \cite{Wang2014psrw}, where they make a modification called the pairwise subgraph random walk (PSRW).
-In order to perform a random walk where the states are $\cV_k$, we form the CIS-relationship graph.
+Let us describe the subgraph random walk in \cite{Wang2014psrw} called the pairwise subgraph random walk (PSRW).
+In order to perform a random walk where the states are subgraphs $\cV_k$, we form the CIS-relationship graph.
 Two $k$-CISs, $T,S \in \cV_k$ are connected with an edge if and only if vertex sets of $T$ and $S$ differ by one element, i.e. when $|V(T) \cap V(S)| = k-1$.
 Given the graph structure, we sample $k$-CISs by a random walk on the set $\cV_k$, which is called Subgraph Random Walk (SRW).
-Because the transition from state $S \in \cV_k$ is made uniformly at random to each adjacent CIS, then we know that the stationary distribution will sample each edge in the CIS-relationship graph with equal probability.
+Because the transition from state $S \in \cV_k$ is made uniformly at random to each adjacent CIS, we know that the stationary distribution will sample each edge in the CIS-relationship graph with equal probability.
 This fact enables \cite{Wang2014psrw} to provide a local estimator of the stationary probability $\pi(S)$.
 PSRW is a modification of the SRW algorithm, where each transition is performed from $S$ to $T$ in $\cV_{k-1}$ and then the $k$-CIS $S \cup T$ is returned.